 2. Ask questions first

-Marc Van Arsdale, Associate Head Men's Lacrosse Coach, University of Virginia
+Marc Van Arsdale, Associate Head Men's Lacrosse Coach, Loyola University

 1. Take care of school work to provide self with most options on academic side and work on developing self as an athlete (i.e. other sports) as well as a lacrosse player (extra time outside of practice with stick).